Skip to main content

 }

-If we follow the same steps above, but instead rename the address value to renamed_address in 'Conditions / Variables', we can access this object in the 'Execution' section of our Action, using the same {$variable} notation.
+If we follow the same steps above, but instead rename the address value to renamed_address in the 'Conditions / Variable' section, we can access this object in the 'Execution' section of our Action, using the same {$variable} notation.

 In our case, it would be {$renamed_address}.
 To display this variable, we can set it as the value of a header, which we will call test_header: